 Ordering your prescription eyeglasses on the internet without human interaction may like a bad idea but we will help you through the process and tell you what mistakes to avoid.

 Personality is the number one thing when it comes to choosing your new glasses frames.
 Each frame has its own unique character and it’s a question of whether that character is right for you.
-Each shape has its own personality and certain aspects and elements of the frames can completely change your character.
+Each glasses shape has its own personality and certain aspects and elements of the frames can completely change your character.

 Eye glasses come in many shapes.
 Most popular among them are round, oval, square, rectangle, and cat eye glasses.
 Less popular are octagon, aviator, hexagon, diamond, heart shaped glasses, and square. shapes Some people prefer a particular shape that complements their face shape, while others may choose a shape based on personal style or the latest fashion trends.
 Ultimately, the shape of glasses that are best for you will depend on your facial features and style.

 The most standard shape when it comes to eyeglass frames is rectangle glasses.
 They have a very traditional, classic, and formal look.
 Rectangular frames may be a bit boring and understated, a little bit formal as well because rectangular frames have that kind of an office look it’s quite a smart look.
-This shape quotes most people and is perfect if you’re just looking for a [air of spectacles to correct your vision and not looking to make a splash.
+This shape quotes most people and is perfect if you’re just looking for a pair of spectacles to correct your vision and not looking to make a splash.

 Round is one of the earliest shapes used for antique spectacles.
 It was likely the most popular shape until after WW2.
 Some of the famous people who popularized round glasses include John Lennon.
 Harry Potter.
 Steve Jobs.
 Mahatma Gandhi.
 Round frames will always be in style thanks to these famous people.
 Anyone can be anyone, and you can wear round glasses yourself!